 Eating healthy is easier than people think, and there are a lot of ways to do it.
 I understand sometimes it might not seem like that.
 There are so many contradictory messages, so many lists of foods you must eat and must avoid, of when you should and shouldn’t eat, of what’s good and what’s bad… They’re all different, they change on a daily basis, and they claim that, unless you follow them to the letter, you won’t be a healthy person.

 That’s why I want to offer in this post 10 clear and simple guidelines, that you can apply starting today to your lifestyle to lead a healthy diet without having to spend too much money, time and energy in search of the “formula” gurus promise.
 You can eat healthy, enjoying it and feeling better than ever.
 Here are the keys:

 1. Eat real food

-That is, avoid ultra-processed foods, those which long lists of ingredients, dangerous additives and lots of added sugars.
+Prioritize real over ultra-processed foods, that is, those which long lists of ingredients, controversial additives and lots of added sugars.
 Basically, most —although not all— breakfast cereals, pre-cooked or ready-to-eat meals, cold meats, sliced breads, pastries and sweets.

 Don’t trust whatever it says on the front of the package!
 The fact that it says in big letters that a product it’s healthy, good for you or whatever means nothing.
 Even less if it says it’s light or if it’s promoted as a diet product.